-- Peter and Edmund Pevensie from Chronicles of Narnia are most of the time portrayed like this, Peter usually over Susan and Edmund almost always over Lucy.
+- Peter and Edmund Pevensie from The Chronicles of Narnia are most of the time portrayed like this, Peter usually over Susan and Edmund almost always over Lucy.

-- In Ace Of Spades, a Slash Fic which pairs the Joker and Harry Potter, the Joker becomes jealous of the time Harry spends with Bruce Wayne and of the attention Harry gives to stalking Jim Gordon and feels the need to "teach Harry a lesson".
+- In Ace of Spades, a Slash Fic which pairs the Joker and Harry Potter, the Joker becomes jealous of the time Harry spends with Bruce Wayne and of the attention Harry gives to stalking Jim Gordon, and feels the need to "teach Harry a lesson".

-- America himself isn't free of this either, even in arts/fics/etc. that make him the chosen love interest; depending on the fanwork, he can go from silently and passive-aggressively watching (insert: England, Russia, etc.) interact with other nations while stewing in his own jealousy, to pretty much tackling the nation he loves and dubcon/noncon ravishing him/her after seeing him with others.
+- America himself isn't free of this either, even in arts/fics/etc. that make him the chosen love interest.
+Depending on the fanwork, he can go from silently and passive-aggressively watching (insert: England, Russia, etc.) interact with other nations while stewing in his own jealousy, to pretty much tackling the nation he loves and dubcon/noncon ravishing him/her after seeing him with others.

 - In regards to the Nyotalia boys, male!Belarus is made into this over female!Russia since the original Belarus is already a Clingy Jealous Girl to the original Russia.
-His behavior tends to be different, tho: while Belarus tends to be openly clingy and obsessive over her brother in canon, male!Belarus is portrayed as being overprotective and insanely passive-aggressive over his sister.
+His behavior tends to be different, though: while Belarus tends to be openly clingy and obsessive over her brother in canon, male!Belarus is portrayed as being overprotective and insanely passive-aggressive over his sister.

 - Angel, in the My Little Pony: Friendship Is Magic fanfic Magnetism, is a non-romantic version of this.
 He doesn't like how Rainbow Dash and Fluttershy are physically close all the time, and does everything he can to get rid of Dash, culminating in him catapulting her into the Everfree Forest, which then causes the bracelets to activate, meaning Fluttershy unwittingly joins her.
 After this incident, though he still hates Rainbow Dash, he tones it down somewhat.

-- Kakashi is like this to Naruto in First Try Series: Team 7 which clearly weirds out Naruto as he mixes it with a Yandere's obsessiveness since he feels entitled to train Naruto and be his Parental Substitute.
-Jiraiya calls him out saying he can't force Naruto to see him as one and he frankly needs to chill out.
+- Kakashi is like this to Naruto in First Try Series: Team 7, which clearly weirds out Naruto as he mixes it with a Yandere's obsessiveness since he feels entitled to train Naruto and be his Parental Substitute.
+Jiraiya calls Kakashi out on this, saying he can't force Naruto to see him as one and he frankly needs to chill out.

-Films — Animation
+Film — Animation